daniel-freiermuth/signalk-pose-provider/README.md

 ## Usage

-1. Enter your SignalK server address (IP:port)
+1. Enter your SignalK server address (IP:port or hostname like `signalk.local:3000`)
+2. **Optional**: Click "Login" to authenticate with your SignalK server
+   - Uses **HTTP(S) protocol** for secure authentication
+   - Enter your username and password
+   - Login form expands inline (no separate screens)
-2. Grant location permissions when prompted
+3. Grant location permissions when prompted
-3. Tap "Start Streaming" to begin data transmission
+4. Tap "Start Streaming" to begin data transmission
+   - **UDP protocol** for real-time sensor data streaming
+   - JWT tokens included automatically if authenticated
-4. Monitor connection status and sensor data in real-time
+5. Monitor connection status, authentication status, and sensor data in real-time
-5. Use "Stop Streaming" to halt transmission
+6. Use "Stop Streaming" to halt transmission
+7. **Optional**: Click "Logout" to clear authentication

 ## Architecture